ruarfff/docker-various-examples/README.md

 `mkdir -p app && cd "$_"`

+On Windows:

+`mkdir app`
+`cd app`

 Create a named volume for the current directory (using mavendev here but feel free to call it something else):

 `docker volume create -d local -o type=none -o o=bind -o device=$(pwd) mavendev`

+Windows!
+One annoying thing is $(pwd) on Windows returns a path with Widows backslashes.
+You need forward slashes for volumes so on Windows you need to do this:

+`docker volume create -d local -o type=none -o o=bind -o device=%CD:\=/% mavendev`

 Take a second to look at the volume you just created: